 In the southern Caribbean, just north of South America, is a small island.
 It was discovered by the Spanish, ceded to the British, and later purchased by the French in the mid-1600s.
 Its tropical climate made it valuable for growing sugarcane and cocoa.
 Although relatively far from the United States, Grenada became embroiled in the American Revolutionary War in 1779 due to the French alliance with the newly founded United States of America.

 Seventeen years before, Grenada had been given to Britain during the Seven Years’ War (also known as the French and Indian War).
 Now at war with Britain, France took the opportunity to reclaim its former island.
 However, Britain was given the island back in 1783, at the formal conclusion of the American Revolutionary War.
 In 1795, a violent rebellion against British rule, allegedly inspired and encouraged by the French Revolution, broke out.
 Using a significant degree of force–sixteen regiments–the British were able to quell the rebellion by 1796.

 February 1974: Grenada Gains Its Independence

-The island of only 115,000 people was often in dire economic straits, once being dubbed the “slums of the Empire” by British prime minister Lloyd George.
+The island of only 115,000 people was often in dire economic straits.
 Due to slavery once having been prominent on the island, followed by imported labor for the East Indies, Grenada suffered from considerable racial and social class tensions.
 In 1967, as colonialism had largely collapsed throughout the world after World War II, Grenada was given self-governing autonomy over its internal affairs.
 However, it technically remained part of the British Empire.
 Seven years later, Grenada was finally granted the status of an independent nation and joined the Commonwealth of Nations, maintaining a connection to Britain.
 A new governor-general was appointed by Britain.